A Very Loud Death: History

-2015-2016: Do Away and Luke Campolieta
+2015–2016: Do Away and Luke Campolieta

 The band auditioned several drummers before finding gospel drummer Addison Kirkland.
 They were then, by chance, contacted via email by Patchwerk Studios sound engineer, Luke Campolieta.
-After hearing one of the home recording demos of the band on soundcloud, he offered to record the band for free.
+After hearing one of the home recording demos of the band on SoundCloud, he offered to record the band for free.

 The band took him up on the offer.
 Luke pushed the band to record based on feeling, wanting to capture the "perfect performance, the right energy," which led to a very "dark place and sound- honestly, a more honest and real direction".

 Following the recording, the band released the single in a limited, digital-only format.

 2016: The Castration of the Idiot/The Addition of Cole O'Neil Robertson

 After Do Away and wanting to explore a new direction- the band decided on a concept album vastly different from the dark sound of "their first single".
 Over the next few months they decided to again work with Luke Campolieta.
 Having most of an EP already written, and with studio time booked, Addison left the band due to scheduling.
 The band auditioned several drummers, before deciding on Cole Robertson.

-Borrowing from Dostoyevsky's "The Idiot" the band wrote the EP, utilizing post-punk, surfer, noise, doo-wop, and honky tonk, the 6 song EP marked a drastic foray into new territories for the band.
+Borrowing from Dostoyevsky's "The Idiot" the band wrote the EP, using post-punk, surfer, noise, doo-wop, and honky tonk, the 6 song EP marked a drastic foray into new territories for the band.

 Praised for its "brooding, controlling menace" the album launched two singles, "Mary" and "The Fleers" with both being the first of the band's music to appear on the radio.